-Location and the physical environment, of the Do Lectures were given great prominence.
+The location and the physical environment of the event itself were given great prominence.
 The site was presented as an example of preservation and re-use, with low impact construction that could be removed leaving no trace.
 Only in such a setting, it was implied, could people flourish as individuals and communities.
 We were continually reminded of the buildings, the natural context, and how they fitted together, each supporting the other.
 The vehicles, buildings, and clothes were supported by a more ephemeral material: the food and drink.
-A list of collaborating companies provides a strong sense of the food available (if you are a middle class British consumer with an interest in food and an ethical orientation): Innocent, Yeo Valley, Rude Health, Cafe Direct, Tea Pigs, and Adnams.
-Each of these companies has a reputation for production of high quality, taste oriented, expensive, carefully packaged ethical food and drink.
+A list of collaborating companies provides a strong sense of the food available (if you are a middle class British consumer with an interest in what you eat and an ethical orientation): Innocent, Yeo Valley, Rude Health, Cafe Direct, Tea Pigs, and Adnams.
+Each of these companies has a reputation for production of high quality, taste oriented, expensive, carefully packaged food and drink.
 The fresh food served at lunch and dinner extended this feeling.
 All of it was made from scratch on site by a small group of (mostly) women, so that we ate extremely well of fresh handmade bread, sweet and savoury tarts encased in excellent pastry, and casseroles or large pot meals made up of fresh vegetables, freshly ground spices, and locally sourced meat.
 The long communal tables allowed/forced people to sit with strangers, sharing food, drinks, and life stories.

 The importance of food and fresh ingredients took a curious form in the many references to breadmaking.
 This seemed to be a masculine activity; it was certainly celebrated more by men during the event.
 Particular cachet attached to making sourdough bread using a natural yeast starter, following the first method developed to make leavened bread and emphasising the craft nature of the process.
 The domesticity implied in making bread in the home was echoed in references to children – again, this was a gendered dynamic in which men made many more prominent comments about their offspring.
 We interpreted these rhetorical markers as a means of claiming a masculine presence in domestic life, in contrast to the typically absent father figure in the high modern era of the 20th century ‘organization man’.
 Many of the male lecturers showed photographs of their children, or told stories of amusing thought-provoking things their (small) children had said/done.
 Referencing family and especially children in this way also provided a way of showing work/life balance, even if regrets had to be expressed about not seeing enough of family because of pressures of work.
 Discursively including family in this way also enabled lecturers to speak to a more innocent, happier, and more insightful personal past, constructing children as wise and childhood as a time of naïve creativity unfettered by organizations or societal norms.